 A manager must choose a secret agent for the day.
 On the agent’s arrival to the office, beneath their keyboard they’ll find a post-it note with a secret mission that they must accomplish by the end of the day.
 If they’re found out, it’s a tea round for the entire office.
 If they’re successful, the manager will notify the office at 5.30pm and the agent applauded for their deception.
 Missions might include telling members of staff five outrageous lies about themselves (‘Elton John is my great uncle!’ etc), stealing items from colleagues’ desks or using weird words in staff meeting situations (e.g. rambunctious).

 What you need – A creative imagination, pitching skills.

 Choose a member of the team to be the gamemaster.
 At any point of the day, the gamemaster can call upon a colleague to ‘Pitch it in 5’.
 This individual then has just five minutes to pitch a business idea.
 It could be something silly, or it could be something tangible to your organisation.
 The point is to stretch those creative sinews and practice communication and pitching skills in a fun, friendly way.

 Or if you’re after bigger and better fun office games, we can arrange a Company Away Day for you that will go down in history as one of those great team days out.
-Whether you’re looking for Inflatable Games or your very own Dragon’s Den experience, we’ve got a huge range of activities and ideas that can help build team chemistry and create brilliant memories.
+Whether you’re looking for Inflatable Games or your very own Dragon’s Den experience, we’ve got a huge range of team building activities and ideas that can help build team chemistry and create brilliant memories.
 Send us your enquiry now.